hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 Some websites render HTML at the backend and send them to the frontend in a dynamic way.
 You find the URL in address bar stays the same but the content is changed.
 You can also find the HTML files and their **real URL** via developer console.
 One such example is [xiachufang.com scraper](https://github.com/hupili/python-for-data-and-media-communication/blob/a4922340f55c4565fff19979f77862605ac19f22/scraper-examples/xiachufang.com.ipynb).

 ## Crawl mobile Apps

+## Excercises and Challenges

+### In-bound marketing and SEO auditing

+Search Engine Optimization (SEO) is one common technique a digital marketer needs to master.
+Suppose you have led a team to conduct the optimization.
+Now it is time to audit the optimization result.
+One of the key function is to build scraper which can:

+* Input 1 is a search query, i.e. some keywords
+* Input 2 is a set of URLs from your own website
+* Output the ranks of each URL in the search result list

 **TODO**